Pan-Indianism: Key events

-Before there were successful national and continental organizations, there were several regional bodies which united multiple nations (tribes or bands) within the context of post-settlement politics.
+Before there were successful national and continental organizations, there were several regional bodies that united multiple nations (tribes or bands) within the context of post-settlement politics.
 The Grand General Indian Council of Ontario was organized with missionary assistance in the 1870s and persisted until 1938.
 Likewise, the Allied Tribes of British Columbia were created in 1916.

 In 1911, the first national Indian political organization in the US was created, the Society of American Indians.
 This organization pursued such things as better Indian educational programs and improved living conditions.
-This was paralleled by the establishment of League of Indians of Canada in 1919, Canada's first Aboriginal organization that was national in scope.
+This was paralleled by the establishment of the League of Indians of Canada in 1919, Canada's first Aboriginal organization that was national in scope.

 The Society of American Indians was the most influential of the early pan-Indian organizations.
 It played a critical role in advocating Indian citizenship, which was finally granted by the Indian Citizenship Act of 1924.

-Before World War II and throughout the 1940s and '50s, Native activism was less developed and for the most part nonviolent.
+Before World War II and throughout the 1940s and '50s, Native activism was less developed and for the most part non-violent.
 Many leaders made a genuine effort to work with the American government.
-In 1922, as a symbolic gesture, Deskaheh, a Cayuga chief, traveled to the League of Nations in Geneva in hopes of obtaining recognition of his tribe's sovereignty but his request was denied.
-In 1939, the Tonowanda Band of the Seneca tribe issued a "Declaration of Independence" to the state of New York.
-It was ignored and natives who broke state law were arrested.
+In 1923, as a symbolic gesture, Deskaheh, a Cayuga chief, traveled to the League of Nations in Geneva in hopes of obtaining recognition of his tribe's sovereignty, but his request was denied.
+In 1939, the Tonawanda Band of the Seneca tribe issued a "Declaration of Independence" to the state of New York.
+It was ignored, and natives who broke state law were arrested.
 In other cases, American Indian tribes struggled to maintain their sovereignty over tribal land that had been granted to them by treaties with the federal government.
 Unrelated Native American groups, and Americans in general, began to notice and sympathize with their aims.

 For one week in June 1961, 420 American Indians from 67 tribes convened for the American Indian Chicago Conference held at the University of Chicago.
 After exchanging opinions that covered many aspects of Indian affairs, the Declaration of Indian Purpose was drafted.

 In 1989, the Indigenous and Tribal Peoples Convention, also known as the International Labour Organization's (ILO) Convention No. 169, occurred.
 To date, this has been the only formally binding international convention that specifically applies to indigenous peoples.
 The conference recognized the goal of native groups to maintain their position as entities independent of national governments.